jhustata/basic/_build/html/_sources/hw7sol.md

 ### Question 2

-Clear the memory and load `transplants.dta`. <u>Drop all observations</u> with missing values on `peak_pra`.
+Clear the memory and load `tx.dta`. <u>Drop all observations</u> with missing values on `peak_pra`.
 Reproduce the following graph as precisely as possible.

 This graph shows a scatter plot of `peak_pra` and `age`, stratified by `prev_ki`.
 Observations with `prev_ki == 1` are shown in red.
 Be mindful about the color (“blue” and “red” in Stata color codes) and